ethereumclassic/ECIPs/_specs/ecip-tabs.md

 Further investigation and analysis is encouraged for alternative adjustment algorithms, eg. moving averages, sequential weights.[^3]

-[^3]: Another idea uses a count of sequential TABS drops (adjustments downward) to cause the TABS value to fall _faster_ when it is only (or usually) falling.
+[^3]: Another idea uses a count of sequential TABS drops (number of consecutive falling adjustments) to cause the TABS value to fall _faster_ when it is only (or usually) falling.

 ## PoW Race Incentives are (Mostly) Maintained